Islamic Community of Yugoslavia

-The Islamic Community of Yugoslavia (Islamska zajednica Jugoslavije) was an organisation of Muslims in socialist Yugoslavia established in 1947.
-The organisation was seated in Sarajevo, where the Reis-ul-ulema resided together with the Rijaset, the most senior body of the organisation.
+Čaušević's successor was appointed on 12 June 1930, when Alexander I appointed the mufti of Banja Luka Ibrahim Maglajlić the new reis-ul-ulema.
+Maglajlić was installed to the office on 31 October 1930 in Belgrade's Bajrakli Mosque.
+Maglajlić was a supporter of Alexander's dictatorship and was previously a member of the ruling People's Radical Party.
+On 9 October 1930, Alexander enacted the new Constitution of the Islamic Community which enhanced the state control over the community and enabled the state appointment of the waqf officials.

+The organization was dormant during World War II in 1941, but the Islamic Community was reconstituted in 1947 for the Muslims in the second Yugoslav state and was seated in Sarajevo, where the Reis-ul-ulema resided together with the Rijaset, the most senior body of the organisation.
 The Supreme Assembly of the Islamic Community of Yugoslavia was made up of members of the republican assemblies from all Yugoslavian republics, with those from Bosnia and Herzegovina, Croatia, and Slovenia seated in Sarajevo, the Serbian delegates in Pristina, the Montenegrin delegates in Titograd, and the Macedonian delegates in Skopje.
 Each of these republican assemblies also had their rijaset.

 In 1990, the Islamic Community adopted its new constitution, making Zagreb the center for the republican assemblies of Croatia and Slovenia, while the republican assembly in Sarajevo represented Bosnia and Herzegovina only.
 The status of other republican assemblies remained the same.
 With the new constitution, the republican assemblies were renamed to mešihat.
 On 9 March 1991, the Islamic Community gained the first democratically elected Reis-ul-ulema, a Macedonian Jakub Selimoski.

 With the breakup of Yugoslavia and the international recognition of its newly independent countries, several independent Islamic communities were established.
 The Islamic Community of Yugoslavia adopted another Constitution in Skopje on 5 February 1993, recognising the independence of separated communities.
 At the same time Bosnia and Herzegovina, Macedonia, and Montenegro established their Islamic communities.
-The mešihat of Serbia with a seat in Pristina, was renamed to the Islamic Community of Kosovo.
+The Meshihat of Serbia with a seat in Pristina, was renamed to the Islamic Community of Kosovo.
 The meeting of the representatives of the newly formed mešihats in Istanbul at the end of October 1997, was a formal end of the Islamic Community of Yugoslavia.